goehlemichael/terraform-podcast/README.md

 # Setup

+1) Set environment variables for lambda function in podcast.tf
-1) create folder in content bucket - name it anything
+2) create folder in content bucket - name it anything
-2) put mp3 in folder just created - name it anything
+3) put mp3 in folder just created - name it anything
-3) put image.jpeg in content bucket - name it image.jpeg
+4) put image.jpeg in content bucket - name it image.jpeg
-4) test the lambda function executes
+5) test the lambda function executes
-5) validate that the podcast.xml file exists in the rss bucket
+6) validate that the podcast.xml file exists in the rss bucket

 To definitely do: